Matched Net Lengths

 Rule Classification: Unary

 Specifies the allowable difference in net lengths.
-The set of nets targeted by the scope of the rule (as defined by its full query) are interrogated, with the length of each being compared to that of the longest net in the set) being determined by the rule scope in combination with the checkboxes enabled in the the Constraints settings.
+The set of nets being targeted is defined by the scope of the rule (as defined by its full query), with the reference length (the longest net in the set) being determined by the rule scope in combination with the checkboxes enabled in the the Constraints settings.

 - Tolerance - specifies a length tolerance when comparing each net with the longest net in the set.
 Any net whose length does not lie within the specified tolerance is deemed to be too short and will have track added to it should the Equalize Net Lengths command be run.
 (Default = 1000mil).